If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 - Bees exposed to water do not show any negative effects on their health.
 This cannot be said of other substances that beekeepers may consider using alongside oxalic acid.

-Oxalic Acid and Water Mixture
+Water-Based Oxalic Acid Mixture for Fogging

 Water boils at 100 0C (212 0F) and turns into gaseous water vapor.
 Oxalic acid foggers achieve a temperature of 230 0C (446 0F) at the start of fogging.
 The temperature rarely drops below 150 0C (302 0F).
 This means that all the water that goes into the fogger during treatment is instantly turned into its gaseous form.
 It leaves the fogger together with the sublimed oxalic acid.
 Once in the hive, it cools down and helps oxalic acid attach to beehive surfaces.

-Mineral Oil and Oxalic Acid Mixture
+Precautions When Mixing Mineral Oil with Oxalic Acid for Fogging

 Care must be taken before adding mineral oil to oxalic acid for use in beehive fogging.
 This is due to the properties of mineral oil which render it not able to dissolve oxalic acid.
-The result is that mineral oil being fogged is in its pure form.
+The result is that the mineral oil being fogged is in its pure form.
 Oil is a hydrocarbon and when heated to high temperatures it becomes very flammable.
 There is a very high likelihood that the mineral oil will burst into flames when run through a fogger.
 Beekeepers should take a lot of care not to throw a burst of flames into their hives.
 Bees get singed and the hive may catch fire.

 - Mixtures of oxalic acid may be stored for some time and used in subsequent fogging activities.